-The Open Space Council is a member of the Land Trust Alliance and has adopted the "Land Trust Standards and Practices“.
+The Open Space Council has adopted the Land Trust Alliance’s “Land Trust Standards and Practices“.
 OSC uses a variety of tools and works with a diverse number of public and private organizations to conserve open space.

 The Open Space Council is actively pursuing land acquisitions across the region.
 OSC uses a variety of mechanisms to conserve land in the St. Louis region.
 Some of them involve placing conservation easements on properties, negotiating bargain sales, donations or other land conservation measures.